 - Formats designed to fit your busy schedule

 Assignments are posted weekly, but no online meeting times are required.
 Students are asked to follow the weekly schedule to participate in the discussions in a timely fashion, recognizing that individual schedules sometimes require working ahead or catching up.
-Graduate credit available for most TIE online workshops.
+Graduate credit available for most TIE online courses.

-Self-paced workshops: participants work through course material individually with their own start and end dates.
-These workshops offer less dialog and collaboration but provide greater flexibility, which is particularly appealing to self-directed learners.
-Graduate credit available for most TIE self-paced online courses and can be requested within 6 months of completing the course.
+Self-paced online courses: participants work through course material individually with their own start and end dates.
+These courses offer less dialog and collaboration but provide greater flexibility, which is particularly appealing to self-directed learners.
+Graduate credit is available for most TIE self-paced online courses and can be requested within 6 months of completing the course.

 Webinars: Live, hour-long, online meetings during which a TIE Learning Specialist presents a current tool or strategy, followed by participant questions and interaction.
 No credit is available for these learning bites, but sessions are recorded for later viewing.

-- Q: What workshops/webinars are offered?
+- Q: What online courses/webinars are offered?
 The ever-expanding learning experiences featuring current educational topics and newly emerging web tools are posted as they are offered.

 - Q: What are the technical requirements?
 Video and interactive media tools being utilized in the class require a high-speed internet connection, such as your school’s network or home cable modem/DSL/ satellite internet service.
 Dial-up Internet access will degrade your online experience.

 - Q: How do I register?
-First, register online for the TIE workshop.
+First, register online for the TIE online course.
 Second, register for the graduate credit, if desired.